ArtemLopatkin/SDP/README.md

 ## How it works

-`Hospital` is the object that is being created.
+`Hospital` is the object being created.

-`HospitalBuilder` creates a hospital step by step.
-It has setter methods for the hospital name, number of beds, and departments.
-The methods return the builder, so they can be chained together.
+`HospitalBuilder` builds a hospital step by step.
+Its setter methods return the builder, so they can be chained together.

-Example:

 ```java
 Hospital hospital = new HospitalBuilder()